Bit-Nation/BITNATION-Constitution/README.md

 # Article 7: We are Tolerant and Accepting.

-We do not judge or select based on the colour of your skin, ethnicity, religion, country of origin, sexual preference, or degree of post-human.
+We respect and accept each others many and various identities, including our places of origin, ethnicity, religion, cultures, political and economic convictions, forms of expression and ways of being human or post human, even if we may not wish to have those identities ourselves.
 In our DBVN, everyone who wishes to make the world a better place through furthering voluntary agreements, is welcome to be a part of our Nation.
+Yet tolerance is not a concession or indulgence, and tolerance cannot be used to justify violations of the universal and inalienable state of personal sovereignty, nor failure to uphold the agreements we make with one another.

+Although we agree to disagree, and to tolerate and accept those we disagree with, we commit to honouring any solemn promises we make with one another despite our differences.
+We know that Citizens will disagree, and we embrace disagreement, but not the coercive settlement of disputes.
+When disputes arise, we believe in voluntary peer-to-peer arbitration and the creation of incentives for the resolution of disagreements and the honouring of our promises.

 # Article 8: We are Polity and Entity.